USA Triathlon Annual Membership Hits Record High in 2013

 In the late 1990s there was a slow increase in overall membership but a sizeable shift in the participation base from 30-34 to 35-39.
 Since that time the greatest growth has occurred in the 35-39 and 40-44 age groups.
 We believe that this growth will continue as those in these age groups are looking for new outlets of participation and fitness.
 Fortunately growth has been good in all age categories in the past decade and so the sport as a whole should continue to increase as more events are being started in smaller triathlon markets.

-Since 2000 female USA Triathlon membership has grown from 27 percent of the total of the annual members to more than 37 percent at the end of 2012.
+Since 2000, USA Triathlon's female membership has grown from 27 percent of the total of the annual members to more than 36.5 percent at the end of 2013.
 Factors leading to this growth are society’s acceptance of “active” women, women feeling more comfortable living an active lifestyle, the growth of women’s-only events like the Danskin and Trek Triathlon Series, and races focusing on charity involvement and fundraising.

 USA Triathlon categorizes youth athletes as ages 7-17.
 At present, youth triathlon is still in a very organic, grassroots state.
 Many — if not most — races are organized by groups that already service young populations.
 We are seeing an increase in the number of “adult” triathlons that are adding youth events to their program in what is commonly called a “triathlon festival.”
 The idea is to provide a menu of events over the course of a weekend, from sprint to long course distances, to attract as many people as possible.
 Race directors have realized a growing demand to provide something for the young kids who may join mom and dad at the triathlon festival.
 In this way, triathlon is evolving into a multi-generational sporting event … all taking place on the same weekend.